CIBC-Internal/python/Doc/library/argparse.rst

    Note that any arguments not in your user-defined groups will end up back in the usual "positional arguments" and "optional arguments" sections.

+   .. versionchanged:: 3.11
+    Calling :meth:`add_argument_group` on an argument group is deprecated.
+    This feature was never supported and does not always work correctly.
+    The function exists on the API by accident through inheritance and will be removed in the future.

 Mutual exclusion
 ^^^^^^^^^^^^^^^^